Navy Midshipmen men's soccer: Current roster

+Coaches

 Anders Hall of Honor

 The Anders Hall of Honor — located in the Glenn Warner Soccer Facility — contains thirteen trophy cases and display areas that honor past soccer-team members who have distinguished themselves in soccer, the military, or civilian life.

 The hall was given its name to commemorate retired Maj.
 General William A. Anders and family, who helped finance it.